-'''

 1 ?- [load].

 <compilation messages>

-Yes
+true.

-2 ?- go.
+2 ?- go. '''

-<program interaction>

-'''

 When using Windows, the user may open load.pl from the Windows explorer, which will cause swipl-win.exe to be started in the directory holding load.pl.
 Prolog loads load.pl before entering the top-level.
+If Prolog is started from an interactive shell, one may choose the type swipl-s load.pl.